 Deep meditation is to the mind what deep tissue massage is to the muscles.

-Deep tissue massage realigns the deeper layers of muscles and connective tissues — it’s the same techniques as used in regular massage, except slower and with greater pressure that concentrates on painful, tense areas.
+Deep tissue massage realigns the deeper layers of muscles and connective tissues — it’s the same technique as used in a regular massage, except slower and with greater pressure that concentrates on painful, tense areas.
 Normal meditation is focused attention and relatively brief moments of mental stillness, but deep meditation focuses and moves one’s energy in a very deliberate way, transcends physical consciousness, and allows for a truly silent, still mind.

 Normal Meditation And Deep Meditation

 Regular meditation is easier.
 You sit still, eyes closed, and focus your thoughts on a sound or object (a popular point of focus is the breath).
 With meditation music, meditation is even easier.
 You can do it anytime, anywhere the mood strikes you or you need to unplug from the world for a while.
 Regular meditation calms and relaxes you.
-You become generally happier, calmer, more self-controlled and more peaceful from a daily meditation practice.
+You become generally happier, calmer, more self-controlled, and more peaceful from a daily meditation practice.

 After a while, you may desire to go deeper.
 You may hear about experienced meditators wanting to “deepen their practice” and develop even stronger focus, self-mastery and proper techniques in order to feel unity with all creation and expand their consciousness.